mbits-os/tangle/cookie/README.md

 ## Client code

 For a hypothetical "browsing session", the session should use the `cookie::jar` to keep track of all cookies that have been seen.
-When a HTTP response would come with `Set-Cookie` header(s), the jar should be updated with `tangle::cookie::jar::from_server()` method, which will parse the cookie and decide whether or not add the cookie to the jar, based on the criteria from the [RFC2665](https://tools.ietf.org/html/rfc6265).
+When an HTTP response would come with `Set-Cookie` header(s), the jar should be updated with `tangle::cookie::jar::from_server()` method, which will parse the cookie and decide whether or not add the cookie to the jar, based on the criteria from the [RFC2665](https://tools.ietf.org/html/rfc6265).

 When sending back the request, the session should consult the `cookie::jar`, which cookies to send back.
 For `http://example.com/path` URLs, the `tangle::cookie::jar::str()` should be called with